-Rush will be back tomorrow, but in the meantime, this is your undocumented anchor man, Mark Stein sitting in.
+Rush will be back tomorrow, but in the meantime, this is your undocumented anchorman, Mark Stein, sitting in.

 Ian Stafford sparked a climate of fear in his neighborhood after women reported bras, knickers and lingerie missing from their drawers.

-And uh when she looked closer at the film, she realized it was in fact the mayor of her town.
+And when she looked closer at the film, she realized it was in fact the mayor of her town.

-So the mayor had broke been bro breaking into houses and stealing uh women's underwear, and he's gonna go to prison for it.
+So the mayor had been breaking into houses and stealing women's underwear.

-And I don't really see why, because this this guy might be just the the kind of guy he's got an interest in underwear, he might be the the kind of fellow we need uh to actually crack down on the spate of underwear bombers that uh that are going on now uh trying to get trying to blow up American airliners.
+He might be the kind of fellow we need to actually crack down on the spate of underwear bombers that are going on now, trying to blow up American airliners.

 So this is a good example of targeting.

-Uh Byron York has a fascinating piece on the whole psycho it's really on the psychology of supporters of the president.
+Byron York has a fascinating piece on the whole psychology.

 They're a dwindling band, but they're still out there.